-(3) does not follow the budget;
+does not follow the budget;

-(4) does not comply with program requirements related to the CDS option;
+does not comply with program requirements related to the Consumer Directed Services (CDS) option;

-(5) does not meet other employer responsibilities.
+does not meet other employer responsibilities.

-The individual, legally authorized representative (LAR) or designated representative (DR) must provide written corrective action plans (CAP) to the person requiring the plan within 10 calendar days after receiving a CAP request.
-CAPs may be requested in writing by the Consumer Directed Services agency (CDSA), managed care organization (MCO) or interdisciplinary team member.
+The member, legally authorized representative (LAR) or DR must provide written corrective action plans (CAP) to the person requiring the plan within 10 business days after receiving a CAP request.
+CAPs may be requested in writing by the financial management services agency (FMSA), managed care organization (MCO), Health and Human Services Commission (HHSC) staff or interdisciplinary team member.

 The written CAP must include the: